cosmos/sdk-tutorials/starport-blog/03-http-list-posts.md

 starport serve
 ```

 Alternatively, follow instructions in Part 1 to recompile and relaunch your app and add some test posts to the store.
-Make sure `$ blogcli q blog list-posts` returns a list of posts.
+Make sure `blogcli q blog list-posts` returns a list of posts.

 To launch our HTTP server run the following command in a different terminal window: